-Uncover the toxins in sandbox sand
+Uncover the ingredients in sandbox sand

 Recognize the health hazards

-The good news is it's preventable.
+The good news?
+It's preventable.

 Discover safe sandbox sand

-The most important — and easiest — way to shield your little ones from toxic sandbox sand is to opt for safe sandbox sand or other play sand alternative.
-"A safe sandbox is all about sand not containing health hazards such as microcrystalline silica," explains Cicone.
+The most important — and easiest — way to shield your little ones from toxic sandbox sand is to opt for safe sandbox sand or other play sand alternatives.
+"A safe sandbox is all about sand not containing health hazards, such as microcrystalline silica," explains Cicone.
 "Silica-free sand contains no known hazardous substances," making it a safe sandbox option for your child to dive in and get dirty with.

 When using safe sandbox alternatives to traditional play sand outdoors, be mindful of materials that are designed to absorb moisture, as they will eventually mildew and need replacing.

-Dangerous sandbox sand and silica-free sand are not the only options for your child's sandbox.
+That said, dangerous sandbox sand and silica-free sand are not the only options for your child's sandbox.

 Other safe sandbox options include: